SFULibrary/islandora_datastream_crud/README.md

 ## Development and feedback

 Pull requests are welcome, as are use cases and suggestions.
-Scripts that "do the work" of updating datastreams, especially for MODS datastreams, are also welcome.
+Scripts that do the work of updating datastreams, especially for MODS datastreams, are also welcome.

 ## Wishlist